vroger11/vroger11.github.io/_posts/2020-08-02-automatizations-using-ssh-keys.markdown

 Now we have a pair of private and public key and the ssh-agent configured with it.
 We are ready to automatize our SSH identifications to servers or Git servers.

-# Configure your SSH servers
+# Automatize your login on servers using SSH

 To automatize SSH password typing, you can add the public key to the authorized keys of your servers.
 Before that, make sure that your remote user space contains a `~/ssh` folder: